z502185331/BitTiger-AppStoer/README.md

 # BitTiger-AppStoer
-The project of 20th group
+The project of 20th group based on Meteorjs